Does Acupuncture For Depression Actually Work?

 So, for example, in Western medicine, "depression" can be a combination of many forms of disharmony in Chinese medicine.

 A skilled and licensed practitioner can observe your symptoms and choose to work with specific acupuncture and meridian points to help you and your specific experience of depression.
 For this reason, your acupuncture treatment can be customized for you alone.
-That can go for everything from the number of appointments you have to the amount of time in between each session - it all depends on what you and your practitioner decide is most productive for you and your situation.
+That can go for everything from the number of appointments you have to the amount of time in between each session - it all depends on what you and your practitioner decide is most productive for you and the severity of your depression.

 Getty/MoMo Productions